Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - Increased the amount of BP you get from every Facility.
 The points awarded now increase infinitely while the streak goes on (Up to the maximum amount of BPs)
  - All costs for items in the Battle Frontier shop and all Tutor Moves from the Battle Frontier have been singificantly reduced
  - New items have been added to the Battle Frontier shop (check [ITEM_CHANGES.md](https://github.com/Dreaker75/re-emerald/blob/main/info_hub/ITEM_CHANGES.md#battle-frontier) for the full list)
  - The amount of BP Scott gives you upon first arriving in the Battle Frontier has been changed.
-It now gives 5, 10, 15 or 20 BP depending on how many times you've talked to him before arriving.
+He now gives 5, 10, 15 or 20 BP depending on how many times you've talked to him before arriving.
     - If you talk to Scott all 13 times before talking to him in the Battle Frontier, he will give you a Choice Band as an extra gift

 # Map changes: